cainhill/cainhill.github.io/_blog/2025-07-15-template-beats-policy.md

 permalink: /blog/template-beats-policy
 ---

 As an executive, you know the frustration well.
 You greenlight a project, set the priorities, and hope the team runs with it.
 But weeks later, updates are inconsistent, governance is missed, and decisions you thought were embedded seem forgotten.
-The project is moving—but not in the direction you intended, and suddenly you are spending time firefighting rather than leading.
+The project is moving, but not in the direction you intended.
+Suddenly you are spending time firefighting rather than leading.

 ---